-Food donations (Not at January event.
+Food donations (NOT at January or August events.
 Only April and November Zero Waste Days.)

 Non-perishable, unopened items including peanut butter, canned meats and soups, dried and canned beans, 100% fruit juices, boxed meals, canned vegetables and fruit, granola bars, whole wheat pasta, multigrain cereals, oatmeal, macaroni and cheese